JakeRoggenbuck/kronicler/README.md

 ## Logging

 By adding the `capture` decorator to your code (as seen below), Kronicler will automatically test the runtime of your function when it gets called.
 The results of the test get added to the database.
-This data can later be viewed in the [Analysis Web Dashboard](https://github.com/JakeRoggenbuck/kronicler?tab=readme-ov-file#analysis-web-dashboard).
+This data can later be viewed in the [Analysis Web Dashboard](https://github.com/JakeRoggenbuck/kronicler?tab=readme-ov-file#analysis-web-dashboard) or the [Analytics CLI](https://github.com/JakeRoggenbuck/kronicler?tab=readme-ov-file#analytics-cli).

 ```python
 import kronicler